View Document Text

 21

-technical analysis of stocks and bonds.
+technical analyses of stocks and bonds.

-service provider.
+service providers.

 12.d.
 TRADE ORDER ROTATION

-randomized rotation program are within a single trade rotation with all Separately Managed
+participating in a randomized rotation program are included within a single trade rotation along

-Accounts (SMA) and Unified Managed Accounts (UMA) programs, traded in a snake-like order.
+with all Separately Managed Accounts (SMA) and Unified Managed Accounts (UMA) programs,

 •